 Cats are natural predators, and domestic cats retain this instinct to a certain extent.
 At times, a cat that's acting crazy may actually be exhibiting hunting behaviors, fighting maneuvers, or escape techniques.

 A house cat that doesn't have to hunt for its food still needs to burn its pent-up energy, and it may be in the form of what appears to be crazy behavior.
-Toys, such as catnip mice, laser pointers, and feather wands encourage a cat to use its natural instincts to grab, chase, and jump.
+Toys, such as catnip mice, laser pointers, food puzzles, and feather wands encourage a cat to use its natural instincts to grab, chase, and jump.
 This exercise is especially important for your cat if it doesn't spend time outdoors.

 Another reason for your cat’s crazy behavior could be because some cats are nocturnal and become more active at night.
 If a cat isn't getting enough exercise during the day, it may act especially crazy.